teovaira/role-prompts/ex1_simulating_multiple_roles.md

 ```

 **Analysis:**
 The scientist persona gave very technical answer with specific numbers and scientific terms like "radiative forcing" and "anthropogenic".
 Uses precise measurements and references to data.
-Very formal and academic tone.
+Very formal, factual and academic tone.

 ---